metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 2. There are also some issues with the figures in chapter 7.
 Is there a good reason that three of these aren’t numbered in the standard way?
 We’d prefer if the numbering ran straight from 7.1 to 7.6.
 We will also need higher-resolution versions of 7.3 and the three unnumbered figures.
 Is the colour-coding significant in two of the graphs?
 This will of course be lost in B&W reproduction."

 - responded to these, including generating new figures (numbered in figure folder), and tweaking manuscript paper to generate svg

+## Wed 17 Jan 2018 15:18:28 GMT
+- rewrote abstract in abstract.md; and sent to editors